Ingredient Comparison

 Young, green soybeans with a sweet, buttery flavor.
 Protein-rich and popular as a snack or side.

-2 substitutes available
+2 substitute options available

 Large, starchy legumes with an earthy, buttery flavor.
 Popular in Mediterranean, Middle Eastern, and South American cooking in dips, salads, and stews.

-3 substitutes available
+3 substitute options available

 Key Differences